Calculators

 Overall Impact on Income Groups:

-Lower-Income Group: Individuals with lower incomes remain relatively unaffected by tax rates in both the old and new regimes, as a rebate is allowed for those with income up to ₹ 5 lakhs in the old regime and up to ₹ 7 lakhs in the new regime.
+Lower-Income Group: Individuals earning lower incomes are less impacted by tax rates under both the old and new regimes, thanks to tax rebates for those earning up to ₹5 lakh under the old regime and up to ₹7 lakh under the new regime.

 Middle-Income Group: For individuals in the middle-income bracket who invest in tax-saving products, their taxable income could be lower in the old tax system.
 However, if they don't have any exemptions or deductions, they might still save on taxes due to the lower tax slab rates in the new system compared to the old one.